sinelanguage/Node-Static-Server/README.md

-A starter kit for Node
+A starter kit for Node.
+A dev gift for my friends at MacLaren

 1) Make sure you have Node.js installed on your machine